ryan-kirkman/challenges/README.md

 0. You'll be given a link to a private repository which you can clone and work on to submit your challenge.
 0. Open an Issue in your new repo with the problem you've chosen.
-You can use this issue to disccuss the problem at hand or for asking questions.
+You can use this issue to discuss the problem at hand or for asking questions.
 0. Solve the problem any way you like, but do the best you can and try to take into consideration some of our [development practices](docs/development_practices.md).
    This means you can use any language, tools, gems, etc. you need to get the job